iwatkot/maps4fs/README.md

 Here's the list of the advanced settings:

 - DEM multiplier: the height of the map is multiplied by this value.
 So the DEM map is just a 16-bit grayscale image, which means that the maximum avaiable value there is 65535, while the actual difference between the deepest and the highest point on Earth is about 20 km.
-So, by default this value is set to 3.
-Just note that this setting mostly does not matter, because you can always adjust it in the Giants Editor, learn more about the [heightScale](https://www.farming-simulator.org/19/terrain-heightscale.php) parameter on the [PMC Farming Simulator](https://www.farming-simulator.org/) website.
+Just note that this setting mostly does not matter, because you can always adjust it in the Giants Editor, learn more about the DEM file and the heightScale paramter in [docs](docs/dem.md).
+By default, it's set to 1.

 - DEM Blur radius: the radius of the Gaussian blur filter applied to the DEM map.
 By default, it's set to 21.
 This filter just makes the DEM map smoother, so the height transitions will be more natural.
 You can set it to 1 to disable the filter, but it will result as a Minecraft-like map.